austenstrine/RandomPyCodeGenerator/README.md

   I initially was concerned about the scalability - I couldn't figure out how to get all the processing done in RAM instead of on the disk, but when I discovered that I could use `exec()`, that fixed that.

   It's a little messy for now, but it will continue to progress as I work on it.
 Feel free to tinker, and download/run!
 Should be compatible with any operating system that has Python 3.

+## Running the Program
+### Windows
-Just double-click the finalRunner, and it'll pop up.
+  Download .zip and unzip.
+Double-click the finalRunner, and it'll pop up - just make sure it's not opening it automatically in an IDE.
+### Mac OS
+#### Python Launcher
+  Locate `finalRunner.py`.
+Right-click it, and open with Python Launcher.
+It should open immediately.
+#### Terminal method for beginners:
+  Open Terminal.
+It's in applications>utilities.
+Issue the `ls` command to display the names of all files/folders in the working directory(current folder).
+See if the working directory(current folder) contains `finalRunner.py`.
+If it doesn't, navigate until you get to the correct directory/folder.
+Use `cd folderName` where `folderName` is the name of the folder in the current directory you would like to navigate to, to open a folder and make it the current working directory.
+Use `cd ..` to navigate to the parent folder (the folder your current working directory is in) and make that the current working directory.
+Every time you navigate to a new directory, enter `ls` again to get a list of the files and folders in that directory so you don't get lost.
+  Once you're in the correct working directory, enter `pythonX.Y finalRunner.py` , where `X.Y` is the Python version on your computer.
+You cannot enter any other numbers than what your installed Python version is.
+Python 3.3 or higher is required, but 3.5 is recommended.
+Once you've entered this command, the program will run!
+#### IDLE method
+  Locate `finalRunner.py`.
+Right-click it, and open with IDLE.
+Once idle pops up, press f5 to run.

+If any of these methods do not work, definitely try the others before giving up - Maybe even shoot me a message so I know what's working and what is not.